kevinAlbs/Base122/readme.md

 is not the same as
 (data[curIndex] & curMask) > 0 ?
 1 : 0;

+- Copy paste does not always preserve UTF-8 characters in sublime!

+- It seems like TextEncoding than TextDecoding does not preserve the bits...

 TODO
 ----
 Consider how to best support both string and numeric arrays in decode function but also allow easy transition to web-only version, and also get test coverage from unit tests.

 Perf test:
 JSPerf/BenchmarkJS to test:
 1. Using a plain array and casting to Uint8Array vs. using a string and concatenating

+Currently I think we are incorrectly assuming codepoints are 1 byte each.
+Codepoints give two bytes if it is a two byte character.
+This may actually simplify the decode code.
+However, before I get into this, I should really confirm that I can reconstruct from base123 from a file.